wangjiezhe/awesome-stars/README.md

 - [llthw](https://github.com/LispTO/llthw) - Learn Lisp The Hard Way source-code and full book text
 - [jupyter_contrib_nbextensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) - A collection of various notebook extensions for Jupyter
 - [jupyterlab](https://github.com/jupyterlab/jupyterlab) - JupyterLab computational environment.
 This is a very early preview, and is not suitable for general usage yet.
-- [to-markdown](https://github.com/domchristie/to-markdown) - An HTML to Markdown converter written in JavaScript
 - [bilibili-helper](https://github.com/zacyu/bilibili-helper) - 哔哩哔哩 (bilibili.com) 辅助工具，可以替换播放器、去广告、推送通知并进行一些快捷操作
 - [eme](https://github.com/egoist/eme) - Elegant Markdown Editor.
 - [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.